Resource Management Act 1991

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 34: Delegation of functions, etc, by local authorities
+34: Delegation of functions, etc, by local authorities, or

-or “Local councils can give some of their jobs to smaller groups to help them get things done.”
+"Councils can pass on some of their tasks to smaller groups to help make decisions for your area."

 Part 4 Functions, powers, and duties of central and local government